margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 People sing with their full hearts and sing their own tunes.
 I love that 7.2 billion people on Earth look to the same seas from different places, thinking of one another.

+## A World That Is Always Moving ##
+A world that's always moving
+365 days around the Sun
+Since the beginnig of time
+It never stops
+It's always going
+The planets are always cycling and circling

+## To the Core ##
+Connected, at one with the core of the Earth, the center of the Earth, the heart of the Earth In step and in sync with everyone around, moving as one

 <br>